RP

 3. Individual Tiramisu Cups

-Individual tiramisu cups layered in glass with cocoa dusting
+Individual tiramisu cups layered with cream and topped with berries

 Personal-sized tiramisu layered in glasses